danielwwong/LeetCode/README.md

                     return list
 ```

+### Note:
+Use hash table, maps, etc. for better running time.

 ## 2. Add Two Numbers `#2`
 ### Problem
 You are given two non-empty linked lists representing two non-negative integers.
 The digits are stored in reverse order and each of their nodes contain a single digit.
 Add the two numbers and return it as a linked list.